bvett/adaptive-timer/README.md

         await asyncio.sleep(1)
 ```

-However, the actual interval in which *do_something()* may vary from 1 second due to:
+However, the actual interval in which *do_something()* executes may vary from 1 second due to:
 * Time required for *do_something()* to execute
 * Time spent awaiting other tasks

 The [Hello, World!](#hello-world) example demonstrates this along with how to apply AdaptiveTimer to reduce the variance.

 ### AdaptiveTimer Features
-- Minimizes variance between actual and target intervals
+- Minimizes variance between target and actual intervals
 - Enforces variance upper limit
 - Supports decoupled producer/consumer model for data capture and distribution